togaritogarikun/TeXfiles/README.md

 When you make the cover,
 please edit \maketitle part in main.tex.
 (Sorry, but this is not user friendly.
 Modifications will be coming soon.)
 Each file can be outputed as pdf files for confirmation, severally.
+When you change or create content files (\*.tex which will be included by main.tex), you have to reflect such change to main.tex and Makefile.

 Style files are required to complie main.tex:
 Furthermore, style files are required to complie main.tex: